top of page

 Program Overview

-Ages Served: Typically 4.5–6.5 years, with placement based on developmental readiness rather than strict age
+Typically 5–6 years, with placement based on developmental readiness rather than strict age.

 Program Highlights